-Typically, 20 hours of work are involved in an educational assessment.
-Our fee for a psychoeducational assessment is typically between $3150-$3570; however this can vary depending on age.
+Typically, 15-20 hours of work are involved in an educational assessment.
+The fee for a psychoeducational assessment is typically between $3150-$3570; however this can vary depending on age.
 The fee may be reduced if a case is less complex than expected.
-The hourly fee for psychologists in Nova Scotia is approximately $190.
+The hourly fee for psychologists in Nova Scotia is $210.
 Visit our School-related Assessment section for more information.

 Fees for neuropsychological assessments are comparable with other psychologists in the province.
-Our fees are typically $4000 but may vary depending on the complexity of the case.
+Our fees typically start at $4000 but vary depending on the complexity of the case.
 This fee includes the cost of related interviewing, a full day of testing, scoring and interpretation of tests, a review of documents, consultation with other professionals as needed, preparation of the assessment report, and often a final consultation.

 Autism Spectrum Disorder (ASD) Assessments

 Fees for ASD assessments are comparable with other psychologists in the province.
 Fees vary depending on the individual client, age and type of assessment required.

 We prefer to have fees paid by debit or VISA/MasterCard.
 Cheques are accepted.
-Payment may also be made by VISA/MasterCard.
+You may also pay by e-transfer.
 Fees are usually paid in two installments.
 The first payment is made at the first session and the second at the last session.
 Please discuss the best arrangement for payment with the psychologist.